roosterMAP/rmKit-docs/docs/source/uv.rst

 * ``Rotate``: Pressing the rotate buttons will rotate clockwise or counter-clockwise by the angle amount specified in the center of the Rotate GUI buttons.
 If an **Anchor** point is set, rotations are done about the point in the evaluated bounds.

-* ``Rotate Local``: Holding down **Ctrl** will change the rotate button style; this time with a yellow **L**.
+* ``Rotate Local``: Toggling ON the **Local** button will change the rotate button style; this time with a yellow **L**.
 Pressing these will evaluate each selected uv-discontinuous element individually and move their separately.
 If an **Anchor** point is set, rotations are done about the point in the evaluated bounds.

 Scale